- General Resources

 Guided Relaxation Videos

 The following videos offer a variety of guided relaxation exercises narrated by Loyola University Counseling Center staff.
 Find a quiet space and explore the feeling of true relaxation.
 These videos are also broadcast through GreyComm.

 Gettysburg College's Health & Counseling Services does not prescribe medications for ADHD management.
 We, however, do counsel students with ADHD diagnoses; students are welcome to come in to these offices for support.
-Students with ADHD may also be eligible for disability services through Academic Advising. /about/offices/provost/advising/disabilities
+Students with ADHD may also be eligible for disability services through The Office of Academic Advising and Student Support Services. /about/offices/provost/advising/disabilities

 We encourage students who need medication for ADHD to work with their physicians at home to provide their prescriptions while they are here at College.
 Students may want to advance schedule appointments with their home physicians to coincide with College breaks.